Jim Breyer: Accel Partners and Breyer Capital

 In 2014, Breyer joined the Wickr board of directors, pledging $30 million in funding.
 Wickr is a messaging app that seeks to provide encrypted and self-destructing messages for users which pledges a strict commitment to user privacy.

 In July 2016, Breyer also joined the board of the alternative investment firm The Blackstone Group, the largest such firm in the world according to a 2013 New York Times piece.

 In 2020, Breyer established a second office for Breyer Capital in Austin, Texas.
-Since establishing its Austin office, Breyer Capital has backed Sana Benefits, Bestow, ClosedLoop.ai, DISCO, data.world, ZenBusiness, LitLingo, Homeward and OJO Labs.
+Since establishing its Austin office, Breyer Capital has backed startups including Sana Benefits, Bestow, ClosedLoop.ai.

+Investment in Healthcare AI

+Since 2016, Breyer Capital has prioritized investments in opportunities at the intersection of artificial intelligence, healthcare, and life sciences.
+The Breyer Capital healthcare portfolio includes Xaira, co-founded by Nobel Laureate Dr. David Baker, and Paige AI, co-founded by Dr. Thomas Fuchs, the Chief AI Officer at Eli Lilly.
+Other healthcare AI companies backed by Breyer Capital include: Atropos Health, SandboxAQ, Iterative Scopes, and Soley Therapeutics.

 Investment in China

 In 2005, Breyer helped establish a joint venture between Accel Partners and China-based IDG Capital Partners, a pioneering Chinese investment firm behind Baidu and Tencent.
 Breyer and Patrick Joseph McGovern, the Founder and CEO of IDG, have served as co-leads on the Accel-IDG joint venture's strategic investment committee since its inception in 2005.
 Breyer is active in the Chinese investment community and continues to invest in the country through Breyer Capital and partnerships with IDG.
 Additionally, he is a member of the advisory board of the Tsinghua University School of Economics and Management, Beijing.

 In June 2014, IDG Capital announced the closing of IDG China Venture Capital Fund IV, a $586 million tech venture capital fund focused on making early-stage technology, media and telecom (TMT) investments in China.
 IDG also announced the participation of Breyer Capital and stated Jim will play a leading strategic advisory role in the new fund.

 In June 2016, the Wall Street Journal published a piece on what is one of the largest ever China-focused venture capital funds raised, $1 billion in capital commitments for the IDG Capital Fund III of Breyer and IDG Capital.

+Since 2017, Breyer Capital has suspended its investments in China.